LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** 40.0

-**Description:** The current federal price on carbon in Canada of $40/tonne CO2e is input as a default metric to compare the cost to mitigation ratios of LDAR programs to.
+**Description:** The federal price on carbon in Canada of $40/tonne CO2e (as of April 2021) is input as a default metric to compare the cost to mitigation ratios of LDAR programs to.

-**Notes on acquisition:** The fuel charge rates for Canada can be found here: <https://www.canada.ca/en/revenue-agency/services/forms-publications/publications/fcrates/fuel-charge-rates.html>.
+**Notes on acquisition:** The current fuel charge rates for Canada can be found here: <https://www.canada.ca/en/revenue-agency/services/forms-publications/publications/fcrates/fuel-charge-rates.html>.

-**Notes of caution:** This rate rises by $10/tonne CO2e annually and should be updated in the model to reflect changes in the price.
+**Notes of caution:** This rate rises by $15/tonne CO2e annually and should be updated in the model to reflect changes in the price.

 #### &lt;cost_CCUS&gt;